donnellop/shelf-space-calculator/README.md

 ### README.md

-# Space Calculations July 2024

-This project is designed to calculate and manage the space utilization of library shelves in a way that is informed by the expansion of each subclass over a defined time period.
-It includes tools for measuring and analyzing the total, occupied, and free space on library shelves.
+This project is designed to calculate and manage the space utilization of library shelves in a way that is informed by the expansion of each subclass, or part of a subclass, over a defined time period.
+It includes tools for measuring and analyzing the total, occupied, and free space on library shelves and for calculating free space necessary for expansion based on historic acquisition patterns.

 ## Description